-Inclusive development respects equality of human rights for persons with disabilities and promotes their full participation in, and access to, all aspects of society5.
+Inclusive development respects equality of human rights for persons with disabilities and promotes their full participation in, and access to, all aspects of society.
 Inclusive development is a global strategy that development stakeholders identify with and see as their responsibility.

-It should be emphasised that the term CBR is not wrong or outdated, and some stakeholders may prefer to continue to use the term CBR.
-However, by using the term CBID in place of CBR, NAD and other stakeholders involved in developing this training package feel that we can more strongly encourage everyone to take responsibility for the inclusion of all.
-CBID emphasizes that persons with disabilities are an integral component of the Sustainable Development Goals (SDGs) that 'leave no one behind'.
+By using the term CBID in place of CBR, we can more strongly encourage everyone to take responsibility for the inclusion of all.
+CBID ensures that persons with disabilities are an integral component of the Sustainable Development Goals (SDGs) that 'leave no one behind'.

-5 CBM (2012)
+&lt;sup>5 CBM (2012)